fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 `fusioncharts.charts.js`|This file is required to render all charts present under FusionCharts XT.|
 `fusioncharts.widgets.js`|This file is required to render all gauges present under FusionWidgets XT.|
 `fusioncharts.powercharts.js`|This file is required to render all charts present under PowerCharts XT.|
+`fusioncharts.vml.js`| This file is required to render the chart in VML browsers.
 `fusioncharts.gantt.js`|This file is required to render the Gantt chart, present under FusionWidgets XT.|
 `fusioncharts.treemap.js`|This file is required to render the Treemap, present under PowerCharts XT.|
 `fusioncharts.zoomscatter.js`|This file is required to render the Zoom scatter chart, present under FusionCharts XT.|
+`fusioncharts.zoomline.js`|This file is required to render the Zoom line charts, present under FusionCharts XT.
+`fusioncharts.msstackedcolumn2dsplinedy.js`|This file is required to render multi-series stacked column 2D Spline dual y-axis chart, present under FusionCharts XT.
+`fusioncharts.overlappedbar2d.js`|This file is required to render the Overlapped Bar 2D chart, present under FusionCharts XT.
+`fusioncharts.overlappedcolumn2d.js`|This file is required to render the Overlapped Column 2D chart, present under FusionCharts XT.
 `fusioncharts.maps.js`|This file is core map renderer file.
 The map definitions, however, are stored separately, as explained next.|
 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.You can download definition of all the 965 maps offered by FusionMaps XT from here.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme (JSON) file.
 Refer each theme with their respective file names.|